duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

     laptop $ dts init_sd_card --hostname ![hostname] --wifi duckietown:quackquack,myhomenetwork:myhomepassword,myuninetwork:myunipassword

-If you are using a 16GB SD card, also add the `--compress` option.

 Make sure to set your country correctly with the `--country` option.
 (Ex.
-CA for Canada, CH for Switzerland)
+CA for Canada, CH for Switzerland) This sometimes will result in the specific Wifi hotspot not being seen on the duckiebot problem.

 If you want to add additional networks later and you have to edit  the `/etc/wpa_supplicant/wpa_supplicant.conf` file in the `root` drive.